sarthaknaithani/CS6910_CS22M078/README.md

 ### Steps to follow:

-1. Install pip install wandb to your system
+1. Install wandb by command *pip install wandb* to your system
 2. Run train.py file with the appropriate arguments given below
 3. Your run will be logged to wandb to my project "CS6910_Assignment-1" and entity="cs22m078"
 4. You can view the logs that is the model training accuracy, validation accuracy, testing accuracy and respective losses